 Before leaving Harmony, Joseph gave the set of plates to a heavenly messenger.
 He also arranged to have the Title Page printed and sent to a federal court in New York to register the copyright.

 David drove his wagon to Harmony to pick up Joseph and Oliver.
 On their way to Fayette, they met an old man on the road.
 He was carrying a knapsack on his back.
 David asked if he wanted a ride, but the man declined, saying he was going to Cumorah.
 David had grown up in the area but had never heard of Cumorah.
 He turned to Joseph to inquire.
 When he turned back, the messenger had already left.
-Joseph said it was the messenger who had the plates.
+Joseph said it was the messenger who had the plates and that he was one of the Three Nephites.

 Joseph and Oliver translated the plates of Nephi (1 Nephi through Words of Mormon) in Fayette.
 When they finished, Oliver, David Whitmer, and Martin Harris sought permission to see the plates.

-A few days later, Joseph arranged to show the plates to eight other witnesses in the Palmyra area.
+A few days later, Joseph show plates to eight other witnesses in the Palmyra area.

-The Eight Witnesses more likely saw the plates of Nephi (the Fayette plates) because none of them mentioned a solid portion.
-Joseph’s mother said he had obtained these plates from one of the Three Nephites, who was probably the messenger who got them from the depository and took them to Fayette.
+NOTE: Assumptions differ here.
+Some think the Eight Witnesses saw the same set of plates that the Three Witnesses saw.
+Others think the Eight Witnesses saw the plates of Nephi (the Fayette plates) because none of them mentioned a solid portion.
+Joseph’s mother said he had obtained these plates from one of the Nephites, who was probably the messenger who got them from the depository and took them to Fayette.

 Also on Zion’s Camp, Joseph had a vision of Zelph, a warrior in the final battles who was killed and buried in Illinois.